Pan630/typetype/README.md

-# React + Vite
+# TYPETYPE

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

-Currently, two official plugins are available:

-- [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react/README.md) uses [Babel](https://babeljs.io/) for Fast Refresh
-- [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh
+This project is a React application built with Vite, Tailwind CSS, and Firebase Firestore.
+It is a system about typing test.

+## Getting Started

-# Prerequisites
+### Prerequisites
-Before cloning the project, ensure you have the following installed on your system:
+Before cloning the project, ensure you have the following installed:

-- Git: Download and install Git
+- Git (https://git-scm.com/): Download and install Git
-- Node.js & npm: Download and install Node.js (includes npm)
+- Node.js (https://nodejs.org/) & npm (https://www.npmjs.com/): Download and install Node.js (includes npm)
-- Visual Studio Code (VS Code): Download and install VS Code
+- Visual Studio Code (VS Code) (https://code.visualstudio.com/download): Download and install VS Code
-- Firebase CLI (optional for local emulation): Install Firebase CLI

-# Cloning the Repository
+### Installation

+**Clone the repository:**
 1. Open VS Code.
 2. Open the Terminal in VS Code (Ctrl + ~ or View > Terminal).
 3. Navigate to the folder where you want to clone the project like <b>cd Desktop/ReactJS</b> :